 "Where Land Cruisers Go To Live"

-Re-power Your Land Cruiser with a GM Vortec Motor
+Re-power Your Land Cruiser with a GM LS3 or Vortec Motor

 Why repower your Land Cruiser with a Chevy drivetrain?